ravindraS93/Deploy-MDATP-for-Linux-using-Ansible/README.md

 **NOTE:**
 1. You need to have a basic understanding of how Ansible works
 2. These playbooks are intended for Linux workloads
-3. Tested with RHEL 7 (please do a test run for any other flavours of Linux)
+3. Tested with RHEL 7 (kindly modify and do a test run for any other flavours of Linux)
 4. Refer Microsoft MDATP documentation for pre-requisites: [Defender for Linux](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-linux?view=o365-worldwide)

 The following playbooks are for deploying and configuring MDATP for Linux in a enterprise environment.
 These are tested in a production environment and significantly reduced the time to deploy the MDATP agents, on board and configure them.